rajesh9368/FRAMEWORK-PROJECTS/README.md

   }
 # Django template using looping statement if elif else statement:
 # Managing static Files: -
 # HTML Header and Footer in Django HTML Template include :
+# How to highlight active links in django:
+# what are HTTP Request methods in django: Differ between get and post
+# Implementation of get an post method(CSRF token)
+# Page redirections in django
+# Django html form action url
+# form tutorial for beginners
 # Commands
 => Install Python
 =>python --version